 How do I know if I should call a plumber?

-In general, esp. in an emergency, most homeowners struggle with when to call a handyman/appliance repair technician versus calling a licensed plumber.
+In general, especially in an emergency, most homeowners struggle with when to call a handyman/appliance repair technician versus calling a licensed plumber.
 Generally, when the operation or general use of an appliance starts to grow worse and worse, it is likely to be a job for an appliance repair person.

-When there is a problem bringing water or gas to an appliance or bringing waste away from an appliance you probably need to call a licensed plumber.
+When there is a problem bringing water or gas to an appliance or bringing waste away from an appliance, you probably need to call a licensed plumber.
 If you see an appliance start to back up, the waste pipe is most likely plugged, and if you see water on the floor or under a cabinet, the water pipes are most likely the problem.

 Dishwashers